The 100 Unhealthiest Places in Your Home

 "Plastic containers we often use for storing food can contain hazardous chemicals like BPA which can be filtered in our food if we store it in those boxes when it's still hot or when we're reheating them," says Dr. Nikola Djordjevic.
 "Also, containers for liquid might contain BPA which is also very harmful to our overall health."

-Recommendation: “Make sure you’re using glass or metal containers instead of plastic ones to protect yourself.”
-Or find plastic ones that are clearly marked “BPA free.”
+The Rx: "Make sure you're using glass or metal containers instead of plastic ones to protect yourself."
+Or find plastic ones that are clearly marked "BPA free."

 Your Laundry Detergents May Cause Psoriasis

 "High efficiency laundry detergents are known to help save electricity, water and money but it may come at the cost of your skin," says Julia Eze, MSN, RN, NP-C, an Atlanta-based Family Nurse Practitioner.
 "These detergents are high in fragrances and soap and have the potential to cause or exacerbate skin issues such as atopic dermatitis, psoriasis, eczema and sensitive skin."

 The Rx: "Fragrance free and noncomedogenic detergents are safe alternatives for this group of people," she says.
 "Also people should be mindful of how much high efficiency detergent they're using as these only require a fraction of the traditionally recommended use amount."

 Your Fragrances Could Cause Central Nervous System Disorders